innovationharvesters/pay-theory-ios/README.md

 These custom text fields are what will be used to collect the ACH information for the transaction.

-All four text fields are required to capture the info needed to initiaize an ACH transaction
+All four text fields are required to capture the info needed to initialize an ACH transaction

 - ACH Account Number
 - ACH Account Type